unicode-org/message-format-wg/exploration/function-composition-part-1.md

 In the rest of this document, we assume some version of the preservation model.
-However, if the simple model is more desired, the questions arise of how to forbid compositions of functions that would do surprising things under that model.
+However, if the formatted value model is more desired, the questions arise of how to forbid compositions of functions that would do surprising things under that model.